20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Idea: Embrace a classic nautical color palette.

-How to recreate: Paint cabinets white and walls navy, or vice versa.
-Add brass accents for an authentic 1920s touch.
+How to recreate: Paint your cabinets white and walls navy, or flip it.
+Brass hardware adds an authentic 1920s finishing touch.

 4. Beadboard Paneling